Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

 You can use the command-line command:
 <kbd>ICACLS "[your-installation-folder]" /grant "IIS AppPool\NucleusAppPool:(OI)(CI)RX"</kbd>
 8. If you want to use a different database or file system provider, refer to the sections below.
 9. Browse to your web site address.
-The new site wizard will appear, prompting you to set your site properties and administrator users.
+The new site wizard will appear, prompting you to set your site properties and create administrator users.

 ## Using a different database provider
-1. Create a database in your database server.
+1. Create a new empty database in your database server.
 2. In your installation folder, create a new database configuration file.
 If you are setting up a production environment, the file should be named
 `databaseSettings.Production.json`{.file-name}.
 If you are setting up a development environment, name your file `databaseSettings.Development.json`{.file-name}.
 Refer to the [Configuration Files](https://www.nucleus-cms.com/configuration-files/) page for more information.